-This section originates from pre UK Law change (May 2019).
+This section originates from pre-UK Law change.
 Most of the referred products cannot legally be purchased now in the UK.
-It remains for historic reasons and for those that purchasd kits before May 2019.
+It remains for historic reasons and for those that purchased kits before 2018.

 Firstly it must be said that this sort of testing is quite easy to do and reasonably quick, even with multiple test reagents.
 However, the less reagents you test with the more familiar you need to be with the process and the more thorough you need to be and notice all colour changes (some happen very quickly - first few seconds).
 Therefore unless you are very experienced and are working in an ideal environment then you will generally need a minimum of 4 reagents to test.